220103JavaFS/Enviornment-Setup/README.md

      java -version

-### Step 4: Install Spring Tool Suite 4
+### Step 4: Install IntelliJ Community Edition

-In order to install Spring Tool Suite 4, run this command in your terminal:

-    scoop install sts

-If your installation was successful, you should now be able to search for "Spring Tool Suite" in your Windows search bar.
+See this [this install guide](https://treehouse.github.io/installation-guides/windows/intellij-idea-win.html) to manually install IntelliJ.

-### Step 5: Install Maven
+### Step 5: Install Gradle

-In order to install Maven, run the following command in your terminal:
+In order to install Gradle, run the following command in your terminal:

-    scoop install maven
+    scoop install gradle

-Verify that your Maven installation was successful by typing the following:
+Verify that your Gradle installation was successful by typing the following command into the terminal.
+(Note that may have to close the terminal and open a new one for it to work.):

-    mvn -version
+    gradle -v

 ### Step 6: Install DBeaver